99robots/99robots-header-footer-code-manager/readme.txt

 Easily add tracking code snippets, conversion pixels, or other scripts required by third party services for analytics, marketing, or chat features.

 == Description ==
-Header & Footer Code Manager by 99 Robots is a easy interface to add snippets to the header or footer of your site.
+Header & Footer Code Manager by 99 Robots is a easy interface to add snippets to the header or footer or above or below the content of your page.

-Also please check out our other [plugins](https://99robots.com/products/?utm_source=wprepo&utm_medium=header-footer-cm&utm_campaign=desc) :)

 = BENEFITS =
 Here are some of the problems this plugin solves: